 Due to the complexity of the rules that govern braille codes and the fact that different countries use different braille rules, it is important that you understand the braille rules that exist in your country, or have access to a professional braille transcriber to produce or proofread the braille for you.

-A number of different braille translation software programs are available Most suppliers offer free demonstration versions so you can assess the suitability of the software before you commit to purchasing it.
+A number of different braille translation software programs are available.
+Most suppliers offer free demonstration versions so you can assess the suitability of the software before you commit to purchasing it.

-Buying the software allows easier braille production but still requires experience in braille to ensure quality output.
+Using braille transcription software allows easier braille production but still requires experience in braille to ensure quality output.